mmr1909/score/docs/features/analysis-infra/logging/mw-fr_logging.rst

 Logging has to support the following features:
 - Timestamping
-- Log/serverity levels
+- Log severity levels
 - Log priorisation in case of ressource conflicts
-- logging of early startup envents
+- logging of early startup events
 - log filtering
+  - Support application and context identifier like in DLT
+  - Filtering by log levels for components and application level
+  - Out of scope "time" (tooling topic)
 - message loss detection
+  - optional functionality for logging.
+Important for tracing.
+  - would become mandatory in case verification is done via logging feature (not recommended)
-- Component specific log level activation ???
+- Context specific log level activation at runtime

 Log Sources
 -----------